Thursday, October 02, 2008

 Eid-ul-fitr marks the end of Ramadhan and the beginning of Shawwal.
 Eid is celebrated after the sighting of the new moon on the preceding nightfall.
 In Mauritius searching for the new moon is usually done at Albion.

 While fasting, we eat or drink nothing, including water, from dawn to dusk.
 Fasting is one of the Five Pillars of Islam.
-All able Muslims take part in fasting from about age twelve.
+All able Muslims take part in fasting as from the age of puberty (thanks to Rooks for this precision).
 If one has got health problems, fasting is not considered to be obligatory.

 Fasting serves many purposes.
 While we are hungry and thirsty, we are reminded of the suffering of the poor.
 Fasting is also an opportunity to practice self-control and to cleanse the body and mind.